PaulBratslavsky/strapi-astro-blog-post/README.md

 We were able to build a complete backend using Strapi in a matter of minutes rather than spending Time figuring out building the APIs, handling image uploads, and building a GUI to manage posts.

-Using Astro, we could get started by simply using our knowledge on React and making a complete blog site.
+Using Astro, we could get started by simply using our knowledge of HTML to make a complete blog site.

 If you are further interested in deploying to any static hosting, you can follow the [deployment guide](https://docs.astro.build/guides/deploy/) given by Astro

-You can find the complete code for this tutorial here on GitHub.
-You can also find me on Twitter, LinkedIn, and GitHub.
+You can find the complete code for this tutorial [here on GitHub](https://github.com/PaulBratslavsky/strapi-astro-blog-post).

 Drop a comment to let me know what you thought of this article.